State of Alabama v. United States Secretary of Education

 Description: The states of Alabama, Florida, Georgia, and South Carolina are suing the Biden-Harris administration for unlawfully rewriting Title IX, threatening female athletes, students, and teachers’ privacy, safety, and freedom of speech.

-The following quote may be attributed to Alliance Defending Freedom Senior Counsel Natalie Thompson regarding the U.S. Court of Appeals for the 11th Circuit’s decision Thursday to halt the Biden-Harris administration’s unlawful rewrite of Title IX while the case State of Alabama v.
-United States Secretary of Education proceeds.
-ADF attorneys filed a friend-of-the-court brief with the court earlier this month on behalf of Female Athletes United and Christian Educators Association International.
-In the case, the states of Alabama, Florida, Georgia, and South Carolina are asking the 11th Circuit to protect their right to defend female athletes, students, and teachers’ privacy, safety, and freedom of speech:
+The following quote may be attributed to Alliance Defending Freedom Senior Counsel Natalie Thompson regarding a friend-of-the-court brief ADF attorneys filed Thursday with the U.S. Court of Appeals for the 11th Circuit on behalf of Female Athletes United and Christian Educators Association International in State of Alabama v.
+United States Secretary of Education.
+In the case, the states of Alabama, Florida, Georgia, and South Carolina are asking the 11th Circuit to affirm their right to protect female athletes, students, and teachers’ privacy, safety, and freedom of speech by halting the Biden-Harris administration’s unlawful rewrite of Title IX while their case proceeds.
+Title IX is a federal law designed to create equal opportunities for female students in education and athletics:

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.